721 Hub

 Texas mechanics for out-of-state 1031 buyers

-Texas has no state personal income tax -- a fact written into the Texas Constitution -- and no state capital gains tax.
+Texas has no state personal income tax, a fact written into the Texas Constitution, and no state capital gains tax.
 A 1031 investor from California who replaces into a Texas property and eventually sells it in a taxable transaction pays federal capital gains tax only, not state tax.

 Florida mechanics for out-of-state 1031 buyers

 Florida's prohibition on personal income tax is also constitutional (Article 7, Section 5).
 Like Texas, Florida has no capital gains tax on real estate gains.
-The documentary stamp tax -- $0.70 per $100 of consideration on deed transfers -- is a one-time closing cost, not an ongoing tax.
+The documentary stamp tax, $0.70 per $100 of consideration on deed transfers, is a one-time closing cost, not an ongoing tax.

 Nevada mechanics for out-of-state 1031 buyers

 Nevada's constitutional prohibition on income tax (Article 10) makes it a popular replacement-property state for California sellers, partly because of geographic proximity.
-Las Vegas commercial real estate is accessible by car from Southern California, which simplifies due diligence logistics.

 Nevada's real property transfer tax is $1.95 per $500 of value at the state level, with additional county surcharges.
 Clark County (Las Vegas) adds $0.60 per $500, bringing the effective rate to $2.55 per $500 (0.51% of value) on major transactions.
 This is lower than California's documentary transfer tax.